kodecocodes/i9t/swift-2/swift-2.markdown

 }
 ```

 You can also iterate over a collection of enums of the same type and filter out for a specific case.
+Given the array `authorStatuses` in the playground, write a for loop that matches on the `Late(Int)` case and calculates the total number of days that authors are behind.

 ```
-let authors = [
-  Author(name: "Chris Wagner", status: .Late(daysLate: 5)),
-  Author(name: "Charlie Fulton", status: .Late(daysLate: 10)),
-  Author(name: "Evan Dekhayser", status: .OnTime)
-]

-let authorStatuses = authors.map { $0.status }

 var totalDaysLate = 0

 for case let .Late(daysLate) in authorStatuses {